VNNightCoderzzz/NightBounce/README.md

    - [Forge](https://files.minecraftforge.net/)
    - [Minecraft](https://www.minecraft.net/en-us/download)

-2. Download the RinBounce jar file and put it in .minecraft/mods folder.
+2. Download the NightBounce jar file and put it in .minecraft/mods folder.

 3. Launch Minecraft with the Forge profile.

 ## Contributing

-RinBounce is an open-source project under the [GNU General Public License 3.0 License](https://www.gnu.org/licenses/gpl-3.0.html).
+NightBounce is an open-source project under the [GNU General Public License 3.0 License](https://www.gnu.org/licenses/gpl-3.0.html).
 If you want to contribute, feel free to fork the repository and submit pull requests.

 ## Development